Inventory untested rape kits?

 In 2015, Florida enacted a law requiring the Florida Department of Law Enforcement (FDLE) to conduct a one-time audit of untested rape kits across the state.
 In the same year, the FDLE reported at least 13,435 untested rape kits in the possession of 279 law enforcement agencies.
+FDLE has announced a goal of testing 8,600 of these kits by June 2019.
+As of January 2018, testing has been completed on 6,161 kits, yielding 1,461 hits in CODIS.
 Florida law does not require law enforcement agencies to track rape kits.

 In 2015, The Accountability Project issued an open records request to bring the number of untested rape kits in Jacksonville to light.
 Through this request, we uncovered a backlog of 1,943 untested kits in Jacksonville.

 In 2015, the U.S. Department of Justice Bureau of Justice Assistance (BJA) awarded the State Attorney's Office (4th Judicial Circuit, Jacksonville) $1,968,822 to test kits, investigate and prosecute cases, and re-engage survivors.

 Also in 2015, the Manhattan District Attorney’s Office awarded funding to several agencies in Florida:

 - The Florida Department of Law Enforcement (FDLE) was awarded $1,268,540 to test 2,076 rape kits;